webplatform/docs/html/elements/footer/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The footer element was introduced in HTML5 for modeling the footer sections of real-world documents.
-The basic motivation for introducing the footer element was to eliminate the overuse of div elements and creating a suitable element for the links and text that are usually located at the bottom of the webpages.}}
+{{Summary_Section|The '''footer''' element (&lt;footer&gt;) was introduced in HTML5 for modeling the footer sections of real-world documents.
+The basic motivation for introducing the footer element was to eliminate the overuse of [[html/elements/div|&lt;div&gt;]] elements and creating a suitable element for the links and text that are usually located at the bottom of the webpages.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 }}